PAST3LLE/wc-onboarding/README.md

 ### WalletConnect registration/setup steps
 1. REACT DOCS: https://docs.walletconnect.com/2.0/web3modal/react/installation
 2. WALLETCONNECT APK KEY: https://cloud.walletconnect.com/

+    _Why get a key?_

+    ```bash
+    projectId (optional)
+    Your project’s unique identifier that can be obtained at cloud.walletconnect.com.
+Providing this enables the following functionalities within Web3Modal: wallet and chain logos, optional walletconnect rpc, support for all wallets from explorer.walletconnect.com.
+Defaults to undefined
+    ```

+    Essentially it gives you nice defaults and doesn't require manually filling in the available wallets/chains/logs etc. For more info [see the documentation on configuration](https://docs.walletconnect.com/2.0/web3modal/configuration)

 3. MAKE ACCT AND SAVE PROJECT INFO

 ### Troubleshooting